LeaderPortfolio

 Purchased Chadstone Shopping Centre

-Purchased the Chadstone Shopping Centre and transformed it into Australia's largest shopping mall.
+Acquired Chadstone Shopping Centre, which he transformed into Australia's largest shopping mall.

 1950s